 Getting to and around Fiji

 Flying to Fiji

 To get to Fiji, you will certainly have to fly from your home country.
 As I am living in Australia, the information below will be in Australian dollars and departing from Australia.

-A few airlines operate flights from Australia to Fiji and depart from different cities: the national Fijian airline, Fiji Airways, but also Australian airlines such as Qantas, Jetstar and Virgin Australia.
-Many of these airlines offer deals throughout the year for round-trip to Pacific Islands so it’s worth subscribing to their newsletter to receive them.
+A few airlines operate flights from Australia to Fiji departing from different cities: Fiji Airways, Qantas, Jetstar and Virgin Australia.
+Many of these airlines offer deals throughout the year for round-trip to Pacific Islands.
+So it’s worth subscribing to their newsletter to receive them.

 How to get around in Fiji?

 Made it to Nadi International Airport, it’s time for an adventure of a lifetime.
 But how do you want to travel around?
 Good news, there are a few options for you:

 If you plan on staying and visiting the main island, Viti Levu, you can hire a car.
 However, remember the roads aren’t always in good condition so you need to be comfortable in driving.
 It is also best to opt for a 4wd if you plan on visiting inland or going off the main tourist roads.